whipowill/d2-plugy-qol/Guides/Unix.md

-# D2QOL | Mac OSX
+# D2QOL | Unix

-These are the instructions for using Terminal to install the Windows version of the game onto your machine.
+These are the instructions for using Terminal to install the Windows version of the game onto your Mac or Linux machine.
 You can then easily copy the game multiple times for different mods you might want to play.

 In this guide you'll end up with: